Quantum Pattern Matching in Generalised Degenerate Strings: Introduction

-The quantum algorithm replaces the threads with a superposition, and instead of the tries it finds matches of substrings of the pattern in a segment employing two nested Grover's searches.
+The quantum algorithm replaces the threads with a superposition and, instead of the tries, it finds matches of substrings of the pattern in a segment employing two nested Grover's searches.
 Using tries in the quantum algorithm can lead to comparable performances when scanning the GD strings, but using Grover's searches avoids any preprocessing, saving an additive $O(N)$ term in the final complexity.

-We remark that the techniques in this paper generalize the approach of Equi et al.~\cite{EGM23}, which uses quantum parallelism to simulate a bit-parallel classical algorithm.
-This is clearly a special case of a multi-threaded algorithm, and in the GD-string setting fully exploiting quantum speed-ups seems infeasible relying only on a pure bit-parallel abstraction.
-Moreover, we acknowledge a difficulty in finding matching quantum lower bounds for our solution.
-This is somewhat expected, as current lower bound strategies~\cite{BuhrmanPS21,DGT22} struggle to provide lower bounds for the quantum complexity of finding a match for a string in a graph, and that is a clearly harder problem than \smgd.
+We remark that the techniques in this paper generalize the approach of Equi et al.~\cite{EGM23}, which uses quantum parallelism to simulate a bit-parallel classical algorithm, and thus it is clearly a special case of a multi-threaded algorithm.
+In the GD-string setting, fully exploiting quantum speed-ups seems infeasible when relying only on a pure bit-parallel abstraction.
+Conversely, the multi-threaded abstraction where each thread takes care of one shift of the pattern can describe both our algorithm and the algorithm by Equi et al.~\cite{EGM23}.

+We also acknowledge a difficulty in finding matching quantum lower bounds for our solution.
+This is somewhat expected, as current lower bound strategies~\cite{BuhrmanPS21,DGT22} struggle to provide lower bounds for the quantum complexity of finding an exact match for a string in a graph, and that is clearly a harder problem than \smgd.
+We note however that quantum conditional lower bounds exists for string problems such as edit distance~\cite{BuhrmanPS21}, longest common~\cite{BuhrmanPS21} subsequence and approximate string matching in labeled graphs~\cite{DGT22}, suggesting that beating time complexity $O(n^{1.5})$ is unlikely.
+For \smgd when $N$, $n$ and $m$ are comparable, our solution features a time complexity of $O(\sqrt{nmN})=O(n^{1.5})$ as well, thus we find it not unreasonable to think that similar lower bounds could exist for this case.

 Finally, we find that, as our algorithm is based on the property of covering the GD string with shifts of the pattern, our techniques could be of independent, even non-quantum, interest.